jordanisaacs/kratos/docs/versioned_docs/version-v0.5/reference/configuration.md

   ## JSON Schema URL for default identity traits ##
   #
   # Path to the JSON Schema which describes a default identity's traits.
   #
+  # Can be identified by with id of "default"
+  #
   # Examples:
   # - file://path/to/identity.traits.schema.json